mumbleskates/bilrost/README.md

 When the oneof is included in a message, it has to be declared with the "oneof" attribute, providing a comma-separated list of all its field tags.
-(This attribute can also be spelled like `oneof = "2, 3"`.)
-It isn't possible for the derive macro to know what those tag numbers are when it runs because it can't have access to the definitions of the field's type, but the list of tags declared in this attribute and the list of tags that the oneof actually has are statically checked for equality at compile time.
+(This attribute can also be spelled like `oneof = "2, 3"`.)[^tagranges] It isn't possible for the derive macro to know what those tag numbers are when it runs because it can't have access to the definitions of the field's type, but the list of tags declared in this attribute and the list of tags that the oneof actually has are statically checked for equality at compile time.

+[^tagranges]: The way the full list of tags is specified within the `oneof` attribute and the `reserved_tags` attribute is the same: the whole list is comma separated, and each item may be either a single tag number or an inclusive range from minimum to maximum separated with a dash (like `1-5`).
+For both `reserved_tags` and `oneof`, the following are all exactly equivalent:
+`1, 2, 3, 4, 5`; `1-5`; `4, 5, 1-3`

 The field tags in the oneof must be unique, both within the oneof itself and within any message containing it.
 Oneof variants can only contain types that